cisco/mindmeld/source/userguide/entity_recognizer.rst

   For example, the query "I’ll have an {eggplant parm|dish} and some {breadsticks|dish} please" has five segments: "I'll have an", "eggplant parm", "and some", "breadsticks", and "please".

-  The table below describes the segment-level statistics available in Workbench.
+  The table below describes the segment-level statistics available in MindMeld.

   ============  =========================  ===
   Abbreviation  Statistic                  Description